boazbk/tcs/lec_09_godel.md

 ~~~~

-on the input `01`, the trace will be the following long text (which you don't need to actually read)
+on the input `01`, the trace will be the following  text (truncated here, since it is not the most riveting of reading material):

 ```
 Executing commmand "tmp_1 := seen_i NAND seen_i", seen_0 has value 0, seen_0 has value 0, tmp_1 assigned value 1